 A zero droop governor or one that accommodates no change in RPM on the engine it manages as engine load varies.
 In electronically managed truck engines, the term is sometimes used to describe engine operation in PTO mode.

-J condition of a suspension spring.
+J

 Jounce Literally "bump"-used to describe the most compressed